toptensoftware/VBoxHeadlessTray/readme.markdown

 To prevent a machine starting at windows logon, exit VBoxHeadlessTray before shutting down windows, or use the -np option.

+### Version 1.1 ###

+* Initial version, basic functionality and custom context menus

+### Version 1.2 ###

+* Added ACPI commands for power button and sleep button (requires guest additions to be installed in the guest OS)
+* Added a new command to launch Remote Desktop for the hosted machine
+* Added two new commands "Open VirtualBox GUI" and "Go Headless" that switch between the headless hosting of the machine and the main VirtualBox GUI.
+Note the machine needs to be saved and restored to perform this switch.
+* Reorganised the context menu a bit.

 CommandLine Arguments